 - 2 garlic cloves minced

 - 1/8 tsp red pepper flakes

-- Add all the ingredients besides the hummus, butter and oil in a bowl and mix thoroughly by hand.
+- Add all the ingredients (from lamb through salt) EXCEPT the hummus, butter, oil and pine nuts in a bowl and mix thoroughly by hand.
 Cover and allow to marinate in the refrigerator for 30 minutes.

 - In a small bowl mix together the lemon herb sauce ingredients and set aside to marinate.

 - In a small pan lightly toast the pine nuts until golden brown and season with kosher salt.
 Set aside.

 - Over medium-high heat in a large skillet or cast iron pan melt the butter and oil.
 Add the meat mixture and brown and break up into small bits until cooked through, several minutes.